NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 #.
 LIVLJOBS4: Generate boundary conditions with NRCT/PyNEMO
 #.
 ARCHER: Run simulation

-It is a tide only run.
+It is a tide-only run.

 Issues that arose
 =================